ZsnAhmed/ZsnAhmed/README.md

 - 👋 Hi, I’m Zishan Ahmed
 - 👀 I’m interested in ...Data science
 - 🌱 I’m currently learning ...
 Everything related ot data
-- 💞️ I’m looking to collaborate on ...
-Analytics
+- 💞️ I’m looking to collaborate on ... how to use git for collaboration at same time
 - 📫 How to reach me ... ace.zishan@gmail.com

 <!---